Busing Frequently Asked Questions

 Who is responsible for my child while they are walking to or waiting at the bus stop?

-Parents/guardians are responsible for their child's safety and conduct while walking to, from and waiting at a designated bus stop.
+Parents/guardians are responsible for their child's safety and conduct while walking to, from, and waiting at a designated bus stop.

-Once the student is on their bus, the bus driver assumes responsibility and upon arrival at school, responsibility falls to the school.
+Once the student is on their bus, the bus driver assumes responsibility

 Can I sign my child up for busing from a daycare provider or co-parent's address?